jtkovacs/jtkovacs.github.io/REFS/modeling.md

 - **Be an intelligent citizen of the world.** Models are everywhere, so full participation requires knowing them.
 They are "the new lingua franca" in nonprofits, businesses, politics, academia.
 - **Be a clearer thinker.** Models are "wrong, but useful"; people make better decisions using a formal model versus either a single model, or multiple casual models.
 “You are a modeler … But typically, it is an implicit model in which the assumptions are hidden, their internal consistency is untested, their logical consequences are unknown, and their relation to data is unknown.”
-    - **Work through all the logical possibilities** for parts; relationships between parts; logic.
+    - **Work through all the logical possibilities** for parts; relationships between parts; logic
-    - **Identify the general class of outcome:** equilibrium, cycle, random, complex.
+    - **Identify the general class of outcome:** equilibrium, cycle, random, complex
     - **Identify logical bounds:** "Models give us the conditions under which we can adjudicate" between ideas, e.g. contradictory folk proverbs. _When_ are "two heads better than one"? *When* do "two cooks spoil the broth"?
     - **Reduce complexity.**
 - **Understand and use data,** turning it into knowledge.